How much do polished concrete floors cost?

 Cost of Polished Concrete Floors vs. Tiles

-The cost of polished concrete floors is $3 to $12 per square foot vs. tile flooring costs $7 to $24 per square foot.
-Polished concrete floors can be stamped to look like most tiles and are water-resistant.
+The cost of polished concrete floors is $3 to $12 per square foot, while tile installation costs $10 to $50 per square foot.
+Polished concrete floors are water-resistant and can be stamped to look like most tiles.
 Natural stone, like slate, offers more skid resistance than polished concrete.

 Polished Concrete vs. Hardwood Cost

-Polished concrete floors cost $3 to $12 per square foot vs. hardwood flooring costs $6 to $20 per square foot.
+Polished concrete floors cost $3 to $12 per square foot, while hardwood flooring costs $7 to $25 per square foot.

 Polished Concrete vs. Epoxy Cost

-Polished concrete floors cost $3 to $12 per square foot vs. epoxy flooring costs $3 to $7 per square foot.
+Polished concrete floors cost $3 to $12 per square foot, while epoxy flooring costs $4 to $10 per square foot.

 Cost of Polished Concrete Floors vs. Carpet